Sabbats – The Wheel of the YearCoven of the Goddess

-At this time of year, as night begin to turn colder and the days shorter, we can each of us feel the impulse to begin to turn inwards.
-Long sleeves replace short sleeves and we find ourselves focusing once again on hearth and home.
+At this time of year, as nights begin to turn colder and the days shorter, we can each of us feel the impulse to begin to turn inwards.
+Long sleeves replace short sleeves, and we find ourselves focusing once again on hearth and home.
 So, too, would our ancestors have begun to make these subtle changes.
-In preparation for winter, women would have begun weaving and knitting cloth, turning nuts and grains into flour, preserving food through drying, storing, pickling, and other means, baking breads and pies, and smoking and preserving meat.
+In preparation for winter, women would have begun weaving and knitting cloth, turning nuts and grains into flour, preserving food through drying, storing pickling, and other means, baking breads and pies, and smoking and preserving meat.

 Samhain (pronounced sow-ween) is the third and last of the harvest festivals and, for me, marks the end of the Wheel of the Year, the death of the year.
 Samhain falls on or around October 31st and is observed around the world as Halloween, All Saints, and the Day of the Dead.

 For our ancestors, the time between fall and spring was a very real threat to their existence.
 The winters were hard and could result in illness and death.
 Food could run out, temperatures could drop too low to survive, and the close quarters of early homes would promote the frequency of infection.
 A ritual to honor death at this time of year is both the figurative acknowledgment of the retreat of the Goddess into the earth and a literal acknowledgment of the very real possibility of not surviving the season.
 Even in our modern lives, Samhain marks the beginning of what I call “the void”—that particularly dark part of our lives between now and Yule.